yu-lab-vt/SynQuant/README.md

 * Training an supervised methods is non-trivial: sufficient training labels, experimenting with all kinds of network architectures or feature extraction algorithms, and somehow boring parameter tuning.
 * **We suggest trying SynQuant on your data before using the supervised methods**.

-## Probabilistic driven: give statistical significance to each punctum
+## Statistical significance for each punctum
 * SynQuant is based on order statistics, which assign a p-value or z-score to each puncta.
 Adjust z-score to trade-off between false positives and false negatives.

 ## Easy to use